 Each night in the U.S., 17.4 million families go to bed hungry.
 An additional 6.9 million families experience very low food security.
 That means they don't always know where their next meal is coming from.

 Families should not have to choose between healthy food and paying rent.
 The Salvation Army provides more than 1 million nutritious meals for seniors, children and families in Chicago every year.

-The Salvation Army has food pantries in many communities nearby.
-Food boxes may include shelf-stable pantry items, breads, cereals, meat and other household necessities.
-The food pantry is open Wednesdays, 10 a.m. ?
-Noon.
+The Salvation Army Food Pantry boxes may include shelf-stable pantry items, breads, cereals, meat and other household necessities.
+The food pantry is open Wednesdays, 10 a.m. - Noon.
 There is a mobile food pantry the third Thursday of each month at 3 p.m.

 Homelessness Prevention & Emergency Assistance Programs